Insurtech Valuations: Where is the ROI?

 My intent with this article wasn’t to play the role of Statler & Waldorf and just poke fun from the balcony.
 It was to draw attention to two key points that I believe are being overlooked in the mad rush to “revolutionize the insurance industry.”

-- Market Strategy: You can build a great brand and innovative tech but if you target the wrong market segment, then the business will eventually fail.
+- Market Strategy: You can build a great brand and innovative tech but if you target the wrong market segment, then the business will flounder and possibly fail.
 You have to get the financial modeling right, including cost of customer acquisition, revenue per customer, and customer retention, before ramping up.
-A Field of Dreams mentality (“build it and they will come”) won’t cut it in a red ocean.
+A Field of Dreams mentality won’t cut it in a red ocean.

 - Equity Growth: The goal of whatever tech you build should be to drive equity growth, either through revenue growth or through efficiency.
 If it doesn’t do either, then the tech is just an added cost that will eventually get eliminated when the business runs out of cash.

 I’ll end by admitting that there is a lot I don’t understand about the Insurtech space.
-I’ve been privy to some behind-the-scenes data, and we’ve seen some big publicly announced failures in the Insurtech world (like WTW taking a ~$2 billion right off after the sale of the digital platform Tranzact).[i]
+I’ve been privy to some behind-the-scenes data, and we’ve seen some big publicly announced failures in the Insurtech world (like WTW taking a ~$2 billion write off after the sale of the digital platform Tranzact).[viii]

-I don’t understand why Lemonade, Root, and Hippo have $2.2 billion, $1 billion, and $515 million enterprise values, respectively, though when each one has been burning cash like trash in a homeless camp.
-I don’t understand why VC investors would plug $60M behind an insurance business that only has $10M in revenue, particularly one with negative cash flow and an unproven profit model.
-I could be wrong, but at some point, these businesses need to make a profit, and one that supports the massive investments.
-I think that will be very, very challenging for them.
+I don’t understand why Lemonade, Root, and Hippo have $3.28 billion, $1.28 billion, and $648 million enterprise values, respectively, though when each one has been burning cash like trash in a homeless camp.
+I don’t understand why VC investors would plug $60M behind an insurance business that has $10M in revenue with negative cash flow and an unproven profit model.
+At some point these businesses need to make a profit, and one that supports the massive investments.
+I think that will be very challenging for some of them.

 Time will tell the story of which Insurtechs survive.
 It will be interesting to look back and see exactly what ROI investors collectively obtained on Insurtech investments.
 As I joked on LinkedIn two years ago, R.I.P. to the revenue multiple and long live the ROI!